steven-lolong/vufind-result-grouping/README.md

 ## Quick steps

 ### Indexing
-Index a matchkey field in Solr.
-A good starting point would be to index `format:isbn:year` as matchkey, with
+A good starting point would be to index
-- format: this should only be simple formats (about 10 different terms)
-- isbn: this should be normalized isbn13
-- year: year of publication (yyyy)

-In case you don't have an isbn in the metadata, you could use
+   `title_sort`

+In case you need more than one field to group, use the colon as the separator
     `format:author:title:year:publisher`
 or
     `format:author:title:year`
 or
     `format:author:title`
-as matchkey, with
-- format: this should only be simple formats (maybe about 10 different terms)
-- author: this should be normalized to lowercase lastname
-- title: this should be normalized (lowercase)
-- year: year of publication (yyyy)
-- publisher: this should be normalized (lowercase, handling of abbreviations and punctuation)

 ### Enable this module